pandianmn/scrapy-tutorials/scrapy/scrapy_intro/scrapy_shell/text.md

 The Scrapy shell is an essential tool for every web scraper.
 This interactive environment lets users test and debug their scraping code in real-time.
 This tutorial will guide you on how to launch and effectively use the Scrapy shell for testing XPath or CSS expressions and refining your spiders.

 ### Prerequisites
-- Installation of Scrapy on your system.
+- Installation of Scrapy on your environment.
 - Basic knowledge of XPath or CSS expressions.

 ## Step-by-Step Instructions